-SOCIAL PROTECTION

-- (1) Analyse the role of social policy and social protection schemes in addressing risks and economic uncertainties. - (2) Examine developments and reforms in the national and international social protection systems. - (3) Relate social security to the labour market issues and financial planning. - (4) Evaluate the social protection framewok in Malaysia.

-The course covers a whole spectrum of social protection which includes social policy, concepts, role and evolution of social protection as well as approaches and instruments of social protection.
+AA017009 3 Credits SOCIAL PROTECTION Course Learning Outcomes At the end of this course, students are able to: (1) Analyse the role of social policy and social protection schemes in addressing risks and economic uncertainties.
+(2) Examine developments and reforms in the national and international social protection systems.
+(3) Relate social security to the labour market issues and financial planning.
+(4) Evaluate the social protection framewok in Malaysia.
+Synopsis of Course Contents The course covers a whole spectrum of social protection which includes social policy, concepts, role and evolution of social protection as well as approaches and instruments of social protection.
 Topics of discussion also include financing social protection, social protection systems in selected countries with emphasis on the social protection framework in Malaysia, issues and challenges as well as the future of social protection.

-BEHAVIOURAL ECONOMICS
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Examine evidence for systematic departures from neoclassical economic model that based on rationality assumption. - (2) Demonstrate understanding of the main theories in Behavioural Economics. - (3) Evaluate the findings of empirical studies on behavioural models. - (4) Derive policy implications based on behavioural insights.

-This course gives an overview of the Islamic financial system which comprises the Islamic financial institutions and financial markets.
+AA017010 BEHAVIOURAL ECONOMICS 3 Credits Course Learning Outcomes At the end of the course, students are able to:(1) Examine evidence for systematic departures from neoclassical economic model that based on rationality assumption.
+(2) Demonstrate understanding of the main theories in Behavioural Economics.
+(3) Evaluate the findings of empirical studies on behavioural models.
+(4) Derive policy implications based on behavioural insights.
+Synopsis of Course Contents This course gives an overview of the Islamic financial system which comprises the Islamic financial institutions and financial markets.
 The course starts with a discussion of the fundamentals of Islamic banking and finance; the rationale, underlying concepts and principles.
 It will then examine issues pertaining to the development of Islamic financial institutions and financial markets.
-Course topics include the prohibition of riba, Islamic contracts of exchange, Islamic banking in theory and practice, Islamic insurance (tearful), Islamic money market, Islamic equity market, Islamic derivatives (sukuk) and regulatory issues.
+Course topics include the prohibition of riba , Islamic contracts of exchange, Islamic banking in theory and practice, Islamic insurance ( tearful ), Islamic money market, Islamic equity market, Islamic derivatives (sukuk) and regulatory issues.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-ECONOMIC POLICY ISSUES

-At the end of the course, the students are able to:

-- (1) Relate economic theory and innovative statistical techniques to judge effectiveness and outcomes of policies. - (2) Design better judgement about choice of the data and theory that should matter in individual policy examples. - (3) Develop well-argued written analyses of the issues studied, with a balanced mix of theory and empirical evidence.

-This course focuses on contemporary policy issues, with real-world policy examples drawn from Malaysia and other major economies.
-The main goal is to let students explore how economic theory and evidence is used to analyse real-world policy issues.
+AA017011 3 Credits ECONOMIC POLICY ISSUES Course Learning Outcomes At the end of the course, the students are able to: (1) Relate economic theory and innovative statistical techniques to judge effectiveness and outcomes of policies.
+(2) Design better judgement about choice of the data and theory that should matter in individual policy examples.
+(3) Develop well-argued written analyses of the issues studied, with a balanced mix of theory and empirical evidence.
+Synopsis of Course Contents This course focuses on contemporary policy issues, with real-world policy examples drawn from Malaysia and other major economies.
+The main goal is to let students explore how economic theory and evidence is used to analyse real- world policy issues.
 The topics are taken from the conventional policy areas, such as labour market regulation, training provisions, welfare, education and economic growth.
 New and unconventional issues, that receive little attention in textbooks, will be also covered, for example political economy of economic policy making.
 This course also includes two policy debate sessions will be moderated by officials from the relevant government departments.

-Examination: 50%
+Assessment Weightage Continuous Assessment: 50% Examination: 50% Medium of Instruction English

-ECONOMETRICS FOR ECONOMIC ANALYSIS

-At the end of this course, the students are able to:

-- (1) Select the appropriate concept of econometrics in economic analysis. - (2) Analyse the concept and procedures for each econometric method in economic analysis. - (3) Adapt the empirical evidence and its economic implication.

-This course provides an in-depth discussion of econometrics and discussion based on the purpose and structure in economic analysis.
+AA017012 3 Credits ECONOMETRICS FOR ECONOMIC ANALYSIS Course Learning Outcomes At the end of this course, the students are able to: (1) Select the appropriate concept of econometrics in economic analysis.
+(2) Analyse the concept and procedures for each econometric method in economic analysis.
+(3) Adapt the empirical evidence and its economic implication.
+Synopsis of Course Contents This course provides an in-depth discussion of econometrics and discussion based on the purpose and structure in economic analysis.
 Particular emphasis on the empirical evidence and its implication to the economy.
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English